 7. Confidentiality.
-The program participant's application and supporting materials are not a public record and must be kept confidential by the secretary.
+The program participant's application, supporting materials and the program's state e-mail account are not a public record and must be kept confidential by the secretary.

 8. Rules.
 The secretary shall adopt rules to carry out this section.
 These rules are routine technical rules as defined in Title 5, chapter 375, subchapter II-A.